kenny-leong/kenny-leong/README.md

 ⚡ My professional background includes being the founder of a digital marketing startup and working as a freelance software engineer

-📫 Reach me via email: **kennyleong2@gmail.com**

-💼 Take a look at my <a href="https://kenny-leong.github.io/">portfolio</a> !
+💼 Take a look at my <a href="https://kenny-leong.github.io/">portfolio site</a> !

-Feel free to take a look at some code samples by scrolling below and clicking any of the pinned projects! <br />
+Feel free to take a look at some code samples by scrolling below and clicking any of the pinned projects! <br><br />

  ### Connect With Me!